Political Science

 PO 297Nonviolent Defense and Conflict Resolution3

-Religious Ideals, Social Values and Peace3
+One course in Religious Ideals, Social Values and Peace: 3

 Ethics

-National and Global Sources of Conflict, War, Revolution and Peace6
+Two Courses in National and Global Sources of Conflict, War, Revolution and Peace6

 World at War: 1900-1945